 Audit Logs

 Our solution provides detailed Audit dashboards.
 By default, Kubernetes does not provide audit logs.
-You can enable them by following the instructions from Kubernetes documentation Auditing.
+You can enable them by following the instructions from the Kubernetes documentation Auditing.

-.
+in the file /etc/kubernetes/manifests/kube-apiserver.yaml.
 In other cases, the Kubernetes API Server

-Pod definition can be stored in /etc/kubernetes/manifests/apiserver.json
+Pod definition can be stored in /etc/kubernetes/manifests/apiserver.json.

 Create an Audit Policy file.
 Use our example as a reference and save the file in